KrystianPlackowski/Apartments-data-parser/rental/README.md

 If want to analyse already prepared data (doesn't have sensitive informations):

-- Run `analyse.ipynb` with provided `apartaments.csv` and `metro.csv` files to further processed them.
+- Run `analyse.ipynb` with provided `apartaments.csv` and `metro.csv` files to further processed them. *Prepared data was collected on 25.12.19*

 What provided notebook files actually do: